alarconvv/alarconvv.github.io/_posts/2025-04-07-MyFirstBlog.md

 Hi!
 There!

 To be honest, I do not know how to run a blog or what to write here for the first time.
 I am not a person who loves writing (especially in a language that is not my mother tongue).
-However, I am the kind of person who enjoys sharing stories, learning new things (Thanks ADD), and particularly teaching.
+However, I am the kind of person who enjoys sharing stories, learning new things, and particularly teaching.
 Yes, I like teaching, but not for the reasons you are thinking.
-I do not feel it is my vocation.
-Indeed, I admire people who love teaching and can cope with stress levels that I could not.
+I do not think it is a vocation.
 For me, teaching has been the way how I learned to learn, and it is my approach to learning something.
-Then, It is a win-win!
+Teaching is a win-win!
 I learn, and somebody learns, too!

-Thus, considering my quals are coming in August, I just want to follow my favorite scientist's (Richard Feynman) words: "If you want to master something, teach it," and it is the purpose of this new chapter in my life: a blog I hope to maintain during my career as a scientist and help me approve my exams!
+So, here, I will try to teach what I am learning.
+My quals are coming in August, I need to process thousand of information in the next months, and the only way I know is teaching, sharing it!
+So, following my favorite scientist's (Richard Feynman) words: "If you want to master something, teach it."
+That is my purpose.
+I want to master my exam topics, so I will use this media to share my process.

 ### Who am I?
 Because there is a person behind this work

 My name is Leidy Viviana Romero Alarcon; everybody calls me Viviana except my family.
 For a while, I hated Leidy because it is a bad spelling of 'Lady' in English.
 However, I made peace with my first name after starting college and discovering about **Joseph Leidy,** one of the most prolific paleontologists and anatomists of the 19th century.
-This fact helps me to tolerate 'Leidy' because I love paleontology and vertebrate comparative anatomy.
-All this is to say: you are welcome to call me as you want.
-Random fact, isn't it?
+I love paleontology and vertebrate comparative anatomy, so I start to tolerate my first name.
+At this point, I do not care if people call me Viviana or Leidy, but I prefer Viviana.
+But you are welcome to use either.

 Well, I am from a small city in Colombia, Bucaramanga.
 My education has been 100% from public schools, from elementary school to my PhD (and I am so proud of that).
 Of course, It has not been easy, but I am here against all probabilities.

 Nowadays, I am a PhD student at The University of Massachusetts in Boston.
-Something remarkable is that this university and my PI gave me the most important opportunity in my life, something that makes me feel thankful (Yes, finally, I could overcome my frustrations about English.
-Finally, I could ask for a coffee without frozen).
-Thus, I reached my second year here, with ups and downs but, in general, successful.
-I don't know yet what will be my dissertation.
+I have met beutiful people, the city is amazing and summer and falls are the best.
+Not to mention before that this university and my PI gave me a wonderful opportunity to continue my academic studies and overcome my frustration with the "English language."
+Finally, I cand ask for a coffee in a restaurant without getting frozen in the process.
+XD Thus, I have reached my second year here, with ups and downs but, in general, "Sabroso pero doloroso".

+Regarding my researching, uff I don't know yet what will actually be my dissertation topic.
 There are tons of wonderful questions to answer, but most will demand more time than I have available.
 For the time being, I am preparing my quals and trying to optimize my life. **Time** is the limiting factor!
+(And money)

 ### 📝 To practice writing

-English is not my first language, and the first session of my quals is a written exam.
+English is not my first language as you noticed before, and the first session of my quals is a written exam.
 No internet connection, no corrector, just me and a basic text editor!
 That is a nightmare, and makes me feel anxious (Although, almost everything here makes me feel anxious).

-So, I want to get comfortable writing, expressing complex idea clearly and naturally.
-I hope getting better writing regularly in a low-pressure.
-So, I will see this blog as a good way to grow.
-(And pass my exam)
+So, I would like to feel comfortable writing, expressing complex idea clearly and naturally.
+I hope getting better writing regularly in a low-pressure practice.
+So, I see this blog as a good way to grow up.
+(And aprove my exam)

 ### 🎯 To stay focused and accountable